gkaf89/NCC-Trainings/docs/openacc/exercise-3.md

 c  = (float*)malloc(sizeof(float) * (N*N));
 ```

- - Now we need to fill the values for the matrix A and B.
+ - Now, we need to fill in the values for the matrix A and B.
 ```c
 // Initialize host matrix
 for(int i = 0; i < (N*N); i++)